 Check your company’s hotel policies to see if there are any preferred hotels - you might be able to get a good deal too.
 When considering the cost, make sure you compare rates for similar types of accommodation and make sure you select something that’s fairly priced – some companies even stipulate a cost per day that would limit the choice of hotels.

 It’s also a good idea to pay close attention to the amenities at the hotel.
-Some tourist-focused hotels may serve breakfast too late for your early starts, and as a business traveler you’re likely to want free Wi-Fi, 24-hour room service, plenty of power points for charging your devices.
-CWT Hotel Intel gives travelers access to trusted peer hotel reviews and can be a handy tool for business trip planners.
+Some tourist-focused hotels may serve breakfast too late for your early starts, and as a business traveller you’re likely to want free Wi-Fi, 24-hour room service, plenty of power points for charging your devices.
+CWT Hotel Intel gives travellers access to trusted peer hotel reviews and can be a handy tool for business trip planners.

 Create a detailed itinerary

 Your itinerary is your blueprint for a successful business trip.
 Use it to stay in control of every detail – from transport times and the names of those you’re meeting, to your travel reservations and hotel address.
 Be sure to allow yourself extra time on your itinerary for relaxing, meetings that have been delayed or overrun, and busy traffic.
-Consider using a specially designed tool like the CWT To Go™ app, which syncs your itinerary with work calendars, and allows travelers to share this with colleagues.
+Consider using a specially designed tool like the CWT To Go™ app, which syncs your itinerary with work calendars, and allows travellers to share this with colleagues.
 This is handy from a communication and efficiency perspective, and as a safety measure if you’re travelling to an unfamiliar destination.